ibm-cloud-docs/speech-to-text/index.md

 # About
 {: #about}

-**Service update:** *The {{site.data.keyword.speechtotextshort}} service was updated on March 4, 2019.
-The Brazilian Portuguese, French, and Spanish narrowband models have been updated.
-For more information, see the [4 March 2019 service update](/docs/services/speech-to-text/release-notes.html#March2019) in the release notes*.
+**Service update:** *The {{site.data.keyword.speechtotextshort}} service was updated on March 11, 2019.
+The `max_alternatives` and `word_alternatives_threshold` parameters now accept a value of `0`.
+Also, all confidence scores now use a maximum precision of two decimal places.
+For more information, see the [11 March 2019 service update](/docs/services/speech-to-text/release-notes.html#March2019b) in the release notes*.

 The {{site.data.keyword.speechtotextfull}} service provides speech transcription capabilities for your applications.
 The service leverages machine learning to combine knowledge of grammar, language structure, and the composition of audio and voice signals to accurately transcribe the human voice.
 It continuously updates and refines its transcription as it receives more speech.
 {: shortdesc}